jonico/pscale-workflow-helper-scripts/README.md

 * [run pscale from a Docker container](https://github.com/jonico/pscale-cli-helper-scripts/blob/main/use-pscale-docker-image.sh) and still use your local config files, service tokens and port forwarding
 * [delete databases](https://github.com/jonico/pscale-cli-helper-scripts/blob/main/remove-database.sh)

+### Examples from the community how to make use of those pscale workflows

+In the [issues section of this repo](https://github.com/jonico/pscale-cli-helper-scripts/issues) you will find examples how to integrate your favorite framework and CI with the pscale workflow examples provided here.
+If you have our own examples you like to share with the commmunity and get the chance to win some swag, please [add your example here](https://github.com/jonico/pscale-cli-helper-scripts/issues/new/choose).

 ## Zero-setup Action workflows included :sparkles:

 In case you like to see those helper scripts in action without any further manual configuration, just